umedaikiti/rsm4hm/README.md

 Our tool calculates an upper bound of k-th moments of runtime E[T^k] of a given randomized program where k is a natural number and T is a random variable representing the runtime of the program.

-Our tool supports randomized programs with
-- sampling from discrete/continuous distributions, and
+Our tool supports randomized programs with sampling from discrete/continuous distributions, and demonic nondeterminism (making runtime longer).
-- (demonic) nondeterminism.

-## How does it work?
-Our tool reduces the problem of obtaining an upper bound to an LP/SDP problem using _ranking supermartingale for higher moments_ (or _ranking supermartingale for the k-th moment_ for some k).
-Ranking supermartingales for the k-th moment are functions on the set of states of the input randomized program, whose value gives an upper bound of the k-th moment of runtime.
-If there is a ranking supermartingale that can be expressed by linear (or polynomial) functions, then our tool determines the coefficients of those functions by solving an LP (or SDP) problem.
-For more details, see [our paper](https://doi.org/10.1007/978-3-030-17465-1_8).

 ## Setup
 Our tool is written in OCaml.
 You need [GLPK](https://www.gnu.org/software/glpk/) for linear templates and [SOSTOOLS](http://www.cds.caltech.edu/sostools/) for polynomial templates.